entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 194. Contact between preorbital plate and nuchal plate: absent (0); present (1).

-> - **Character 81 in "early gnathostome phylogeny github".** Contact of nuchal or centronuchal or median extrascapular plate with paired preorbital or parietal plates: (0) absent; (1) present.
+> - **Character 81 in "early gnathostome phylogeny github".** Contact of nuchal or centronuchal or median extrascapular plate with paired preorbital or parietal plates: absent (0); present (1).

-196. Pineal plate occupies a notch in the anterior end of the nuchal plate (Young, 1985): (0)absent; (1)present
+196. Pineal plate occupies a notch in the anterior end of the nuchal plate: absent (0); present (1).
 > Young (1985).
-This character is present in some antarctaspids and petalichthys, such as *Lunaspis*, *Shearsbyaspis*, and *Eurycaraspis*.
+> - This character is present in some antarctaspids and petalichthys, such as *Lunaspis*, *Shearsbyaspis*, and *Eurycaraspis*.

 196. Postorbital plate in contact with the nuchal plate: absent(0); present(1).